bploetz/caddy-oauth2-token-introspection/README.md

 set_header X-API-GATEWAY-LAST-NAME user.last_name
 ```

-But these would result in errors since they point at an object/array:
+These would result in errors since they point at an object/array:
 ```
 set_header X-API-GATEWAY-USER: user
 set_header X-API-GATEWAY-USER-PREFS: user.preferences